 Look up hostels on a search site like hostelworld but then go to the actual hostel website to book as they often bump up prices to cover hostelworld fees.

 If you're travelling in summer, take a tent.
-Free camping is legal in the Baltics, Scandinavia and parts of Eastern Europe.
+Free camping is legal in the Baltics, Scandinavia and parts of Eastern Europe (check out our favourite free camping spots in Albania).
 There are a vast network of affordable campsites across the rest of Europe.
-Also check out permanent campsites like the one I stayed at on the outskirts of Rome.
+Also check out campsites with permanent tents like the one I stayed at on the outskirts of Rome.
 Way cheaper than staying in the centre, had a bar and swimming pool and was an easy train ride into town.
+For more Italy inspiration check out this awesome guide to planning an Italy itinerary!

 Airbnb is a great option for couples or groups of friends and allows you to search on a map and limit searches by price and type of room.
 Everything from people's couches to entire apartments.
 Be careful to read reviews and check the price once the fees (cleaning and service fees) have been added.
 Click here for €20 off your first booking!